joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/005-Setup-Ansible-and-Jenkins.md

 ## Lab Environment

-In this lab, we have the following machines, and we will use a local computer (laptop) to connect to them.
+In this lab, we have the following Linux machines, and we will use a local computer (laptop) to connect to them.

 - jenkinsmaster